-2.1 European Recognition of ITSEC/CC - Certificates (SOGIS-MRA)
+2.1.
+European Recognition of ITSEC/CC - Certificates (SOGIS-MRA)

 The SOGIS-Mutual Recognition Agreement (SOGIS-MRA) Version 3 became effective in April 2010.
-It defines the recognition of certificates for IT-Products at a basic recognition level and in addition at higher recognition levels for IT-Products related to certain technical domains only.
+It defines the recognition of certificates for IT-Products at a basic recognition level and, in addition, at higher recognition levels for IT-Products related to certain SOGIS Technical Domains only.

-The basic recognition level includes Common Criteria (CC) Evaluation Assurance Levels EAL1 to EAL4 and ITSEC Evaluation Assurance Levels E1 to E3 (basic).
-For higher recognition levels the technical domain Smart card and similar Devices has been defined.
-It includes assurance levels beyond EAL4 resp.
-E3 (basic).
-In addition, certificates issued for Protection Profiles based on Common Criteria are part of the recognition agreement.
+The basic recognition level includes Common Criteria (CC) Evaluation Assurance Levels EAL 1 to EAL 4 and ITSEC Evaluation Assurance Levels E1 to E3 (basic).
+For

-2 Act on the Federal Office for Information Security (BSI-Gesetz - BSIG) of 14 August 2009, Bundesgesetzblatt I p.
+Act on the Federal Office for Information Security (BSI-Gesetz - BSIG) of 14 August 2009, Bundesgesetzblatt I p.
 2821

-Ordinance on the Procedure for Issuance of a Certificate by the Federal Office for Information Security (BSI-Zertifizierungsverordnung, BSIZertV) of 07 July 1992, Bundesgesetzblatt I p.
-1230
+Ordinance on the Procedure for Issuance of Security Certificates and approval by the Federal Office for Information Security (BSI-Zertifizierungs- und -Anerkennungsverordnung - BSIZertV) of 17 December 2014, Bundesgesetzblatt 2014, part I, no. 61, p.
+2231